KennethManzi1/Python-Polars-Champions-League-fun-project/README.md

 ![download](https://github.com/user-attachments/assets/bef70db7-d093-4580-8a13-d6c3ac48f444)

 - The Champions League is an European football competition where the top 4(sometimes 5) best teams in every European football league compete against each other to win the Champions League trophy.
-- We will be taking a look at the teams in the 2021-2022 Champions League season and analyze key metrics using the Polars library.
+- We will be taking a look at the teams in the 2021-2022 Champions League season and analyze key metrics such as which team scored the most goals in that season using the Polars library.

 **Installing Polars**
 ```Python